 Friends (Quaker) Meeting House

 91 – 93 Hartington Grove,

 If possible please use the Hall car park otherwise please park in Coleridge Road or Hartington Grove towards Hills Road.

 NB The Friends Meeting House is on the left if coming from the direction of Hills Road and on the right if coming from Cherry Hinton Road (opposite side to the marker shown on the map).

 Friends of the Sedgwick Museum

 The Friends organise a series of lectures in Cambridge (doors open, 6.15 pm for 7.00 pm in the Department of Earth Sciences) during autumn and winter and field trips during the spring and summer.
 They also organise overseas field trip in the UK and overseass.
 More information.

 CNHS organise a series of talks (winter) and excursions (all year).
 Talks are usually held at the Attenborough Building next to the Zoology Museum.
 Visitors welcome (small charge) More information.

 Courses at the Institute of Continuing Education of University of Cambridge

-The ICE holds many interesting courses, at Madingley Hall near Cambridge.
-The following can be booked now:
+The ICE holds many interesting courses, at Madingley Hall near Cambridge, including some on geology, local landscape, evolution and archaeology.

 © Cambridgeshire Geological Society